sul-cidr/mime-dh2025-slides/slides.md

 </div>

 :::

+# NOTE: Not sure whether to include this section...
+# If we have more results involving hand analysis and archetype "fingerprints"
+# (Delsart or otherwise), we probably should show those instead

 Our final analytical experiment to date, which is still a work in progress, sort of inverts the previous approach and instead considers what MIME can reveal when comparing staging from seven different directors who are all directing the same work -- in this case the famous Mozart/Da Ponte opera Don Giovanni from 1787.

 The screenshots below (which you may recall from the beginning of the seminar) show some pose estimation output from the directors -- note that in every case this is the same scene, from the finale of Act I.